Nature and Wildlife

 Dividing the Gorge in half is the River Severn, once an important trading route for Industry, now a haven for water loving species such as Otter and Kingfisher.
 It’s rising and falling of river levels brings disruption and awe to a tranquil place.

 Whether you are a professional ecologist, student, or a member of the public who wants to enjoy a relaxing walk through a stunningly beautiful landscape, our land has something for you.
-Open for free access on foot all year round, the footpaths have way-marked routes and fingerposts to guide you.
+Free open access on foot all year round, the footpaths have way-marked routes and fingerposts to guide you.